Getting started user

 Provision your device

-There are two ways to provision your device:
+There are two channel to provision your device:

 - The first step is to generate the certificate on your HOST Machine.